tutterown/quickenum/README.md

 quickenum_dirb.txt
 ```

 You can then `cat` each file to view the results.
-Recommended best practice is to run this script inside of a file dedicated to the target so they are all organized under the appropriate target.
+Recommended best practice is to run this script inside of a folder dedicated to the target so they are all organized under the appropriate target.